In $8 billion Samsung bid, some Koreans break ranks to side with foreign activist

 “The practice of demanding sacrifice from only the ants needs to change,” one investor said on Paxnet, a popular site for retail investors.

+Yoon Suk-keun, CEO of Seoul-based Ilsung Pharmaceutical Co Ltd, which owns about 2.1 percent of Samsung C&T, said Cheil’s offer undervalues C&T. But his firm hasn’t decided how it will vote and does not plan to act in concert with Elliott, Yoon told Reuters in an e-mail.

+Uncertainty about the deal pushed Cheil shares down more than 6 percent as of midday on Monday, their lowest since May 22, the last trading day before the takeover offer was announced on May 26.
+Samsung C&T shares were down over 2 percent.

-Samsung C&T sold treasury shares to KCC Corp (002380.KS), a move that C&T said will defend shareholders against what it called “an attack by a foreign hedge fund seeking short-term trading gains”.
+Samsung C&T sold treasury shares to KCC Corp, a move that C&T said will defend shareholders against what it called “an attack by a foreign hedge fund seeking short-term trading gains”.

 Even if Samsung gets its way, the level of outcry against the deal could make South Korea’s powerful families tread more carefully in the future, investors and analysts say.